z4kn4fein/stashbox/docs/docs/advanced/child-containers.md

 - `Parent`: Indicates that parent containers (including all indirect ancestors) can participate in the resolution request's service selection.
 - `Current`: Indicates that the current container (which initiated the resolution request) can participate in the service selection.
 - `ParentDependency`: Indicates that parent containers (including all indirect ancestors) can only provide dependencies for services that are already selected for resolution.
-- `PreferEnumerableInCurrent`: Upon enumerable resolution, services from the current container (which initiated the resolution request) are preferred, ignoring services from parent containers.
+- `PreferEnumerableInCurrent`: Upon enumerable resolution, when both `Current` and `Parent` behaviors are enabled, and the current container has the appropriate services, the resolution will prefer those and ignore the parent containers.
+When the current container doesn't have the requested services, the parent containers will serve the request.

 ```csharp
 interface IService {}